freaktechnik/Twitch-API/IRC.md

-no_cheer_badge | You do not have a Cheer badge in this channel. room_mods | The moderators of this room are: `mod_list` color_changed | Your color has been changed.
+no_cheer_badge | You do not have a Cheer badge in this channel. room_mods | The moderators of this room are: `mod_list` color_changed | Your color has been changed. msg_censored_channel | Your message was modified for using words banned by this channel

 ### HOSTTARGET